dinoqqq/simple-popup/README.md

 - Smooth fade in / fade out effect (customizable)
 - Center vertically and horizontally with dynamic content (CSS only)
 - Escape key closes popup
-- Load popup content via "data" attribute on HTML or with JS selector to HTML
+- Load popup content via "data" attribute on HTML or with JS selector to HTML block
 - Optional: don't inject inline CSS with JS

 ## Browser support